aregsar/aregsarblog/blog/2020/upgrade-php-version-macOS/index.md

 source ~/.profile
 ```

-> Note: The reason we need to source the bas profile is to ensure the $PATH variable has the `/usr/local/bin` path before the `/usr/bin` path.
+> Note: The reason we need to source the bash profile is to ensure the $PATH variable has the `/usr/local/bin` path before the `/usr/bin` path.
 This is because the symlink to the current php version is in `/usr/local/bin` which needs to override the default macOS installed PHP version symlink in `/usr/bin`

 Now we can check the current PHP version